thijsDieperink/strad-md-infra/setup/basicLocal/README.md

 8. Congrats, you just ran your first workflow in your newly created local setup
 9. This hello_world test was purely for making sure the setup works.
 If your goal is to dive deeper in the ML side of brane, then I suggest to go to the 'tutorials' folder of this repository
 10. Here you can create your own hello_world code and investigate more complicated code examples
 11. If you are intested in the brane infrastructural setup.
 You can move to a more complicated scenario.
-An detailed description of this is provided in the folder 'basicVBox'
+A detailed description of this is provided in the folder 'basicVBox'